Nutrition program

 How will a nutrition minor help my career?

 Although the UWL nutrition minor does not provide the coursework or the supervised practice requirements to be eligible for the registered dietitian nutritionist (RDN) credential, the coursework is valuable for students pursuing careers in food and health-related fields.
 It is also a great foundation for food science and technology careers.
-Learn more about accredited dietetics programs.
+Learn more about accredited dietetics programs on the Academy of Nutrition and Dietetics website.
+UWL also offers a Food and Nutrition Science major.

 The nutrition minor provides basic nutrition knowledge that is complementary to many health-related practitioners such as physical therapists, occupational therapists, chiropractors, medical doctors, physician assistants, dentists and more.
 A variety of elective courses allows students to focus on specific topics within the nutrition field.